Applies to England

 Food education for families and carers

-Providers must include at least weekly training and advice sessions for parents, carers or other family members.
+We expect HAF providers to make available weekly training and advice sessions for parents, carers or other family members.
 These should provide advice on how to source, prepare and cook nutritious and low-cost food.
+This could be combined with the nutritional education aspect of the programme, for example, by inviting children and their families to prepare and eat a meal together.

 Signposting and referrals